-Real world ‘outdoor’ advertising creates additional touch points to existing digital marketing campaigns, and it avoids saturating an audience on the same digital channel which leads to a higher user acquisition cost, as well as advert fatigue.
+Real world ‘outdoor’ advertising creates additional touch points to existing digital marketing campaigns.
+Outdoor advertising avoids saturating an audience on the same digital channel which usually leads to a higher user acquisition cost, as well as advert fatigue.

 When people are on the move they are generally more aware of their surroundings and pay attention to what’s in their field of view, compared with say TV.

-Outdoors advertising is alway on - adverts on TV, radio and digital channels only have a brief period to make an impression.
+Outdoors advertising is always on - adverts on TV, radio and digital channels only have a brief period to make an impression.

 On a CPM basis, out of home (OOH) is consistently the most competitive channel on prices.

 Outdoor advertising is suitable for all budgets.
 You could advertise on one phone box, 100 cars, or 15 billboards.
 You choose entirely what you want to do.

 Outdoor advertising has the largest reach, bigger than all other media including TV.
 As such it is ideal for ambitious companies that are planning on scaling.

 Out of home advertising has the ability to stand out more and it creates awareness in a quicker manner than other media channels.

 For shorter campaigns, it means that they are more impactful and gain cut through quicker, longer campaigns tend to result in better.